One Ocean Expeditions enables more world-class scientific research than ever before.

 Our guests will have more opportunity than ever before to be involved with real scientific programs taking place on our voyages in the polar regions and beyond.
 Trained One Ocean Expeditions’ staff will be offering guests the opportunity to use mechanical sieves, analyzing the contents of non-filtered sea water as it passes through each tier of netting and mesh, in the search for microplastics.

-We currently support the use of wet lab space on each vessel, a dedicated area for microplastics sampling, enhancing the capacity to support government and research partners’ mandates.
+We currently support the use of wet lab space, a dedicated area for microplastics sampling, enhancing the capacity to support government and research partners’ mandates.
 For the last 3 years, we have supported nationally accredited research into microplastics in the ocean conducted on board by the Coastal Ocean Research Institute at Ocean Wise.

 This past year, for the first time ever, Ocean Wise was able to conduct sampling below the Antarctic convergence onboard with us, to assess how prevalent the problem of microplastics really is.
 Data collected from this research study will directly contribute to Ocean Wise’s education and awareness initiatives while informing government and influencing policy.